 A contingent asset exists with respect to refundable tax offsets under the Government R&D scheme.
 The value of this asset has not been brought to account as its realisation is dependent on assessments by AusIndustry and the Australian Taxation Office.
-The estimated value of this claim for 2011-12 is approximately A\$2.22 million, resulting in estimated refundable offsets of A\$1.00 million, which will be brought to account as income when received.
-This is expected to be in the 2012-13 financial year.
+The estimated value of this claim for 2012-13 is approximately A\$2.32 million, resulting in estimated refundable offsets of A\$1.04 million, which will be brought to account as income when received except to the extent it relates to costs which have now been capitalised.
+This is expected to be in the 2013-14 financial year.